Aliases for CAPN1 Gene

 GeneCards Summary for CAPN1 Gene

-CAPN1 (Calpain 1, (Mu/I) Large Subunit) is a Protein Coding gene.
-Diseases associated with CAPN1 include meningothelial meningioma.
-Among its related pathways are ERK Signaling and Apoptosis Pathway.
-GO annotations related to this gene include calcium ion binding and calcium-dependent cysteine-type endopeptidase activity.
-An important paralog of this gene is CAPN9.
+CAPN1 (Calpain 1) is a Protein Coding gene.
+Diseases associated with CAPN1 include Spastic Paraplegia 76, Autosomal Recessive and Paraplegia.
+Among its related pathways are Apoptosis Modulation and Signaling and Pathways of neurodegeneration - multiple diseases.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and calcium-dependent cysteine-type endopeptidase activity.
+An important paralog of this gene is CAPN2.